 - strategic thinking is needed

-- luck is involved, in the way that lessons appear: not much
+- luck is involved, in the way that lessons appear: but not a great deal

 - choices are what matters ~ immensely